-In terms of commercial real estate, the joint venture typically consists of two main partners: a general/operating partner (GP, OP) and a limited/capital partner (LP, CP).
+In terms of commercial real estate, the joint venture typically consists of two main partners: a general partner (GP) and a limited partner (LP).
 The GP is usually the developer of the asset but can sometimes be a local investment group.
 In contrast, the LP is the person or group of people with the capital.
 LPs usually have billions of dollars that are backed by some sort of fund, sovereign and pension funds being the most common.

 When it comes to commercial real estate finance, the specific task can have many facets.
 It can be to develop land, repurpose a building, refinance a property’s existing capital stack, and more.
 For the investors in a joint venture, the end goal for taking on these projects is always the same: to earn a significant return on their investment and increase profits.

 Other than simply seeing sizable investment returns, joint ventures have other appealing advantages for investors.
 In commercial real estate specifically, these ventures enjoy the following benefits.

 As we just mentioned, returns are at the forefront of the minds of the JV partners.
 With their powers combined, they work together toward the primary goal of increasing profit.
 A joint venture can be structured in dozens of creative ways so each partner sees the returns that are most beneficial to them.
 However, ventures are designed so each partner receives the same returns relative to their investments.